ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

 ### Reading Assignments

 - Chapters 6 and 7 of *Introduction to Computation and Programming Using Python*
+- Check out the [course slides](/slides/data-abstraction/program-components/) for a detailed investigation of these chapters!

 ???+ note "Technical Concepts"